The best and worst foods for arthritis

 Vegetables in the nightshade family include tomatoes, eggplant, peppers (capsicum and chilli) and potatoes.
 Sweet potatoes are in a different botanical family and are okay to eat.
 The botanical name of this group of plants is solanaceae and they contain an alkaloid called solanine.
 For a large percentage of arthritis sufferers, this natural compound greatly worsens arthritis pain.
 Try eliminating this group of foods from your diet for a month to see if you obtain relief.

 Sugar raises inflammation in every single part of your body.
 It increases inflammation in your arteries, making you more prone to atherosclerosis and it stimulates your immune cells to secrete inflammatory chemicals, increasing the risk of cancer, depression, anxiety and many other conditions.
 Different people have a different sensitivity level to sugar.
 Some people experience increased pain and stiffness after one slice of birthday cake, whereas other people only become symptomatic if they eat sugar several times per week.
 Try cutting it out to see what effect it has on you.
-Stevia is an entirely natural calorie free substitute.
+Stevia is an entirely natural calorie free substitute and our Nature Sweet product is also a great sugar substitute.

 Industrial vegetable oil